 The writer uses this rhetorical question to emphasize that being self-righteous destroys a person.
 Alternate translation: "There is no reason to destroy yourself." or "If you think this way you will destroy yourself."
-(See: Rhetorical Question) ULT Do not be overly righteous, and do not show yourself as wise to excess.
-Why should you put yourself to shame?
-Why should you die before your time?
+(See: Rhetorical Question (p.300)) Why should you die before your time?

 The author uses this rhetorical question to emphasize that there is no reason for people to do things that will cause them to die early.
-This question can be written as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "There is no reason for you to die sooner than you should."
-(See: Rhetorical Question)

-ULT

-Do not be increasingly wicked and do not be a fool.
-Why should you die when it is not your proper time?

-take hold of this wisdom

-This speaks of striving to be wise as if "wisdom" were an object that a person could hold on to.
-Alternate translation: "commit yourself to this wisdom" (See: Metaphor)

-you should not let go of righteousness

-ULT

-It is good that you should take hold of this, and also of that you should not let your hand go.
-For the fearer of God will go forth with all of them.
-[1]

-This speaks of striving to be righteous as if "righteousness" were an object that a person could hold on to.
-Alternate translation: "you should not stop trying to be righteous" or "you should keep trying to be righteous" (See: Metaphor)

-will meet all his obligations

-"will do everything that God expects of him"

-Wisdom is powerful in the wise man, more than ten rulers in a city

-"Wisdom makes a man powerful; it makes him more powerful than ten rulers in a city"
+(See: Rhetorical Question (p.
+300)) (See: Rhetorical Question (p.300)) take hold of this wisdom This speaks of striving to be wise as if "wisdom" were an object that a person could hold on to.
+Alternate translation: "commit yourself to this wisdom" (See: Metaphor (p.279)) (See: Metaphor (p.279)) you should not let go of righteousness This speaks of striving to be righteous as if "righteousness" were an object that a person could hold on to.
+Alternate translation: "you should not stop trying to be righteous" or "you should keep trying to be righteous" (See: Metaphor (p.279)) will meet all his obligations Alternate translation: "will do everything that God expects of him" Wisdom is powerful in the wise man, more than ten rulers in a city Alternate translation: "Wisdom makes a man powerful; it makes him more powerful than ten rulers in a city" does good and never sins Alternate translation: "does good things and does not sin" every word that is spoken This can be written in active form.
+Alternate translation: "everything that people say" (See: Active or Passive (p.
+246)) (See: Active or Passive (p.246)) you know yourself "you yourself know."

-ULT

-The wisdom is strong for the wise, more than ten rulers who are in the city.

-does good and never sins

-"does good things and does not sin"

-ULT

-For mankind, there is not a righteous one on the earth who does good and does not sin.

-every word that is spoken

-This can be written in active form.
-Alternate translation: "everything that people say" (See: Active or Passive)

-ULT

-Also, to all of the words that they might speak, do not convey to your heart, that you will not hear your servant belittling you.

-you know yourself

-"you yourself know."
 Here "yourself" is used to emphasize the phrase "you know."
-(See: Reflexive Pronouns)

-ULT

-For likewise, many times your heart knows that even you yourself have belittled others.

-in your own heart

-Here a person's thoughts are represented by their "heart."
-Alternate translation: "in your own thoughts" (See: Metonymy)

-All this have I proven

-here the word "this" refers to all of the things the author has written about.
-Alternate translation: "All this that I have already written about have I proven" (See: Assumed Knowledge and Implicit Information)
+(See: Reflexive Pronouns (p.
+297)) (See: Reflexive Pronouns (p.
+297)) in your own heart Here a person's thoughts are represented by their "heart."
+Alternate translation: "in your own thoughts" (See: Metonymy (p.285)) All this have I proven here the word "this" refers to all of the things the author has written about.
+Alternate translation: "All this that I have already written about have I proven" (See: Assumed Knowledge and Implicit Information (p.251)) (See: Assumed Knowledge and Implicit Information (p.251)) it was more than I could be Alternate translation: "it was beyond my ability to understand" or "but I was not able to do it" far off and very deep This speaks of wisdom being difficult to understand as if it were something located far away or in a very deep place.
+Alternate translation: "difficult to understand" (See: Idiom (p.272)) (See: Idiom (p.272)) Who can find it?

-ULT

-All of this I have tested with wisdom.
-I said, "Let me be wise," but it was far from me.

-it was more than I could be

-"it was beyond my ability to understand" or "but I was not able to do it"

-far off and very deep

-This speaks of wisdom being difficult to understand as if it were something located far away or in a very deep place.
-Alternate translation: "difficult to understand" (See: Idiom)

-ULT

-Far away is what that has been, and deep, unfathomable.
-Who can discover it?

-Who can find it?